 This Forest Service road becomes a cross-country ski trail in winter.
 The trail begins at the gate just past Eagle Creek Campground and switchbacks up the mountain to offer great views of northern Yellowstone and Gardiner, Montana.
 The trail is dog-friendly.

 Directions: Driving out of Livingston toward Yellowstone National Park, head south toward Gardiner for 51 miles.
 Before crossing the Yellowstone River, veer left toward Jardine and drive a little over 5 miles.
-Follow the road approximately two miles and park at the gate on the left-hand side of the road, just past Eagle Creek Campground (Forest Service Road 3243, Custer Gallatin NF).
+Follow the road approximately 2 miles and park at the gate on the left-hand side of the road, just past Eagle Creek Campground (Forest Service Road 3243, Custer Gallatin NF).

 Skill Level: Intermediate

 Bear Creek is a favorite with Gardiner locals, offering a well-used trail that winds through a peaceful, mature forest.
-We recommend following the trail to Timber Camp before turning around for an invigorating half-day ski (approximately 6 miles roundtrip).
+We recommend following the ski trail to Timber Camp before turning around for an invigorating half-day ski (approximately 6 miles roundtrip).
 Expect great views of northern Yellowstone, including Electric Peak.
 The trail is dog-friendly.

 Directions: Driving out of Livingston toward Yellowstone National Park, head south toward Gardiner for 51 miles.
 Before crossing the Yellowstone River, veer left toward Jardine and drive a little over 5 miles.
 When you get to Jardine, take a right just over a bridge onto Bear Creek Road.
 The parking area is 1.7 miles up on the left.